-WordPress updates its takedown policy to comply with Turkish censorship demands – four months after I blogged the story
+WordPress updates its takedown policy to reflect that it now complies with Turkish censorship demands – four months after I blogged the story

 Last year, I reported about a Turkish political blog that was geo-blocked by WordPress following a takedown request from tyrannical Turkish President Recep Tayyip Erdoğan.